-Another talking point is that the fact that a quarter of all automobile trips are trips that could be within walking distance has contributed to lack of physical fitness and possibly to obesity, certainly public health issues and societal health care cost issues of significant proportion.
+Another talking point is that a quarter of all automobile trips are trips that could be within walking distance.
+This has contributed to lack of physical fitness and quite possibly to obesity, certainly public health issues and significant societal health care costs.

 Energy conservation represents an economic development opportunity due to the need for innovations that allow cleaner technologies to substitute for petroleum and coal.